ashsobeck/cloudwatch-to-slack/README.md

 channelName: the slack channel name that the message will be posted in

-kmsEncryptedHook: the kms encrypted webhook URL from the slack URL
+kmsEncryptedHook: the KMS encrypted webhook URL from the slack URL

-### To get a kms key and encrypt the Slack webhook URL
+### To get a KMS key and encrypt the Slack webhook URL
-You will need to generate a kms key from here:
+You will need to generate a KMS key from here:

 https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html